 Submission of Thesis for Examination

 You are not precluded from incorporating in your thesis any part of work already submitted by yourself for a degree in this or any other university, provided that in the application to the University for admission to the course for the degree for which you are registered, or at an appropriate later date, you stated a desire to do so, and in the thesis itself you indicate the part of the work so incorporated.
 In any such case you may be required to produce previous work.

 You are required to submit your thesis for examination by the submission deadline notified to you during your course of studies.
 Full time doctoral students submitting a thesis after this deadline, without receiving formal approval from the University for an extension of time , will be permitted to submit up to twelve months after their latest submission date as long as the maximum period from initial registration has not been reached.
 Once the work has been submitted the late submission fee for each month or part month (as per the University Fee Schedule) that passes between your expected submission date and the date that your thesis is actually submitted will be raised and is payable immediately.
 For students who are not on doctorates or who are not full time there is no recourse to submit a thesis late and an extension to thesis pending must be requested.

 Extension to Thesis Pending

 The Extension to Thesis Pending Period policy can be found in the University’s Quality Manual.
-Applications for extensions of time should be made through Student Administration, E Floor, Portland Building or Student Services Centre, Sutton Bonington for students based on that campus, the Student Registry at UNMC or the Graduate School at UNNC.
+Applications for extensions of time should be made through your Student Services Centre, the Student Registry at UNMC or the Graduate School at UNNC.
 Please note, that extensions are only approved for the reasons outlined in the policy.

 Softbound version for Examination